New Business Plan with pre-paid participants! Get your participants now and save money and time.

 - Create tasks for your respondents to fulfill

 - Adjust the order and number of tasks that the respondents see

 - Pick the starting points and correct solutions

 Create tasks for your respondents to fulfill

 - The tasks that you create should represent specific use cases of your website or app

 - To write a task, simply open a task and fill in the task text

-- To insert more tasks into the Website Testing study, click Add task
+- To insert more tasks into the prototype test, click Add task

 - By default, respondents can't skip tasks.
 You can enable them to skip tasks by checking Allow respondents to skip tasks